paulwarren/nzde/dict/B/README.md

 >  <b>HALL</b> When the muster gets going again, the other musterers bark their dogs up (that is, make them all bark loudly, as a signal.) <i>(1987,Shepherd's Year,  A,85</i>)

 >  <b>HALL</b> They'll [Merinos] move away if you bark up, and they'll keep going all day, whereas Perendales will stand and watch you.
 You go on to a station where the owner believes you shouldn't use a lot of hunter voice and consequently when you bark up you get a great effect. <i>(1987,Shepherd's Year,  A,94</i>)

+## Bark Up

+ <i>n.</i> a competition to find the dog with the most powerful bark

+>  A new event - the Bark Up - will be held on Wednesday night to find the dog with the most powerful bark. <i>(Apr 27, 2004,Midweek,18</i>)